morrownr/88x2bu-20210702/docs/Bridged_Wireless_Access_Point.md

 light loads.
 This is much lower power usage than most AC1200 class adapters which makes this adapter a good choice for a Raspberry Pi based access point.
 Other mt7612u and mt7610u chipset based adapters also show low power usage.
+Another adapter that is very good for use in this setup is the Alfa AWUS036ACHM which is an AC600 class adapter that has very impressive range.
 -----

 #### Setup Steps